gamerwalt/laramultidbtenant/readme.md

 ### Create the needed model classes ###

 This will create the Tenant, TenantDatabase, TenantUser models.
-Make sure to provide the right relationships and don't forget to create the relationships within the [User, Tenant, TenantUser and TenantDatabase models](https://github.com/gamerwalt/TodoMultitenantDemo/tree/master/app)
+Make sure to provide the right relationships and don't forget to create the relationships within the [User, Tenant, TenantUser and TenantDatabase models](https://github.com/gamerwalt/TodoMultitenantDemo/tree/master/app) as well as set the connection properties.
 ```
 php artisan tenant:basemodels
 ```